Vincent-Kowalski/Vincent-Kowalski.github.io/projects/Efectis.md

 - Gaussian filter : curves usually show a very fractured graph and those high frequences oscillations would make the predictive model far less accurate.
 Gaussian filter acts as a low-pass filter to get rid of those oscillations
 - Curves extrapolation : certain sensor never get up to 900°C. Since we want to simulate the worst case fire scenario, we assume that everything in the

-Those 3 processes had to be automated since it should apply to all the
+Those 3 processes had to be automated since it should apply to all the sensors of each simulation.
+With an approximate average of 40 sensors/simulatiuon,  this represented approximately $107 \times 20 = 2140$ curves.

 ## MPI optimization
+Launching 107 LES simulations (SIZE OF SIMULATION DOMAINS) taking into account all sorts of heat tranfers is not feasible at the local scale in a reasonable amount of time.
+We had to deport the calculations on a University of Toulouse's cluster, using the Olympe supercalculator.
+The

 ## AI training, optimization and verification